animatedb/oovaide/README.md

 (http://sourceforge.net/projects/oovaide/files/).
 There is a version for Linux, and one for Windows.
 The Linux version requires GTK and CLang to be installed on the computer.
-The Windows version does not require any extra downloads for analysis, but CLang or some minGW package is required for building.
+The Windows version does not require any extra downloads for analysis, but CLang or some minGW package is required  if OovAide is used to build projects.

 If you would like to build from source:
 - mkdir oovaide-git